What is GDPR? Everything you need to know about the new general data protection regulations | ZDNet

 Because of the sheer number of data breaches and hacks which have occurred over the years, the unfortunate reality for many is that some of their data -- be it an email address, password, social security number, or confidential health records -- has been exposed on the internet.

 One of the major changes GDPR will bring is providing consumers with a right to know when their data has been hacked.
-Organisations will be required to notify the appropriate national bodies as soon as possible in order to ensure citizens can take appropriate measures to prevent their data from being abused.
+Organisations will be required to notify the appropriate national bodies as soon as possible in order to ensure EU citizens can take appropriate measures to prevent their data from being abused.

-Consumers are also promised easier access to their own data in terms of how it is processed, with organisations told that they need to detail how they use customer information in a clear and understandable way.
+Consumers are also promised easier access to their own personal data in terms of how it is processed, with organisations told that they need to detail how they use customer information in a clear and understandable way.

-Some organisations have already moved to ensure this is the case, even if it is as basic as sending customers emails with information on how their data is used.
+Some organisations have already moved to ensure this is the case, even if it is as basic as sending customers emails with information on how their data is used and providing them with an opt-out if they don't issue their consent to be a part of it.
 Many organisations, such as those in the retail and marketing sectors, have contacted customers to ask if they want to be a part of their database.

 In these circumstances, the customer should have an easy way of opting out of their details being on a mailing list.
+Meanwhile, some other sectors have been warned that they have a lot more to do in order to ensure GDPR compliance - especially when consent is involved.

-GDPR is also set to bring a clarified 'right to be forgotten' process, which allows people who no longer want their data processed to have it deleted, providing there's no grounds for retaining it.
+GDPR is also set to bring a clarified 'right to be forgotten' process, which provides additional rights and freedoms to people who no longer want their personal data processed to have it deleted, providing there's no grounds for retaining it.

 Organisations will need to keep these consumer rights in mind once GDPR comes into force.